Home / Tarantulas / Burgundy Goliath Bird Eater Tarantula (Theraphosa stirmi)

 Adults

-Color: These tarantulas range from dark to rich burgundy to rusty shades of brown.
-There are reddish bristles on the abdomen and legs, with white lines on the legs.
+• Color: These tarantulas range from dark to rich burgundy to rusty shades of brown.
+Reddish bristles are on the abdomen and legs, with white lines on the legs.

 Eggs

-After mating, females make a web where she lays 50-200 fertilized eggs.
+After mating, females make a web where they lay 50-200 fertilized eggs.
 She then wraps them into a ball and carries the sac with her.

 Spiderlings

-As immature spiderlings and juveniles, they have pink tarsi on the front pair of legs.
+As immature spiderlings and juveniles, they have pink tarsi on their front legs.
 They lose this color as they mature into adulthood.

 The Web